Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Results

+Second-level clustering substantially reduces the number of clusters, to 20--50\% of the original clusters in our datasets.
+In the specific case studies, Figure~\ref{fig:labels-eval}.c shows no effect on bronchiolitis weak labels and an increase in recall, at the cost of a decrease in precision, for bronchitis.
+Beyond these specific case studies, Figure~\ref{fig:labels-eval}.b provides an independent evaluation of clustering quality on a randomly selected sample of 1,000 diagnosis strings.
+In this broader assessment, second-level clustering increases the proportion of correct assignments and reduces partially correct or incorrect mappings in both datasets.
+This indicates a systematic refinement of cluster coherence, supporting the role of second-level clustering in improving weak label quality and interpretability, although this does not necessarily translate into substantial gains in downstream classification performance.

+The selected clusters cover 80\% of the original bronchiolitis cases and 72\% of the bronchitis cases, as illustrated in Figure~\ref{fig:labels-eval}.c, which compares weak labels derived from clustering with the manually annotated gold labels.

-This cluster selection for weak labels covers 80\% of the original bronchiolitis cases.
-To understand the reason for the false negatives, we reviewed twenty letters labelled as bronchiolitis in the gold standard but not covered by our weak labels.
-We found 10 cases where the diagnosis pertains to other symptoms or disease (e.g., otitis, dyspnea, fever), but the bronchiolitis is mentioned in the letter, at least as a suspect condition; 4 cases where bronchiolitis is mentioned in the diagnosis alongside other diseases, leading to assignment to a cluster related to the other disease; 3 cases of respiratory issues with no explicit mention of bronchiolitis, respiratory syncytial virus, or bronchospasm and fever; 2 cases with no diagnosis string present; 1 case where a family member has bronchiolitis, but the patient's diagnosis is of a different disease.
-These results suggest that the absence of some gold labels in our weak labels primarily arises from the lack of explicit bronchiolitis indications, with only a few cases that could have been detected but were missed.
-This highlights the importance of using the full discharge letters for a model aiming to identify diseases accurately.
-Furthermore, there might be a few errors in the gold labels themselves.
+To better understand the false negatives, we reviewed 20 discharge letters labelled as bronchiolitis in the gold standard but not covered by our weak labels.
+We found 10 cases where the diagnosis refers to other symptoms or diseases (e.g., otitis, dyspnea, fever) while bronchiolitis is mentioned elsewhere in the letter; 4 cases where bronchiolitis appears in the diagnosis alongside other diseases, leading to assignment to a cluster related to the other condition; 3 cases of respiratory issues without explicit mention of bronchiolitis, respiratory syncytial virus, or bronchospasm with fever; 2 cases with no diagnosis string present; and 1 case referring to bronchiolitis in a family member rather than the patient.
+These results suggest that most false negatives arise from the absence of explicit bronchiolitis indications in the diagnosis strings, rather than from clustering errors.